 to run the migration commands.
 So I update my composer.json

-accordingly and installed the requierd packages.
+accordingly and installed the required packages.

 I made a file called artsy